Privacy policy

 For new registrations, we collect master data (e.g. name, address), communication data (e.g. e-mail address) and payment data (bank details) as well as access data (user name and password).

-To ensure your proper registration and to prevent unauthorized logins by third parties, you will receive an activation link by e-mail after your registration to activate your account.
-Only after successful registration will we permanently store the data you provide in our system.
+To ensure your proper registration and prevent unauthorized logins by third parties, you will receive an activation link by e-mail after your registration to activate your account.
+Only after successful registration will we permanently store the data you have transmitted in our system.

 Once you have created a user account, you can have it deleted by us at any time without incurring any costs other than the transmission costs according to the basic rates.
 A message in text form to the contact data mentioned under point 1 (e.g. e-mail, fax, letter) is sufficient for this.
 We will then delete your stored personal data, unless we still need to store it to process orders or due to statutory retention obligations.